miretteamin/HR-Morphed-face-images-detection/README.md

 # HR-Morphed-face-images-detection

-## This is a repository to conduct the experiments for morphed images detection based on the given eye photo.
+## This is a repository to conduct the experiments for morphed images detection.

 ### 1. Environment installation
 ```